-- 16) Next place the speed square on the ground against the wall by Stake #2 to determine the 90-degree angle needed for the inside of the back right corner of your garden. - 17) Place the end of the measuring tape at the second stake, and follow the opposite edge of the speed square as you measure out 3 ft 8 in.
+- 16) Next place the speed square on the ground by Stake #2 to determine the 90-degree angle needed for the inside of the second corner of your garden. - 17) Place the end of the measuring tape at Stake #2, and follow the opposite edge of the speed square as you measure out 4 ft 8 in.
 Place Stake #4 in the ground to mark the third corner.
 Make sure that the measuring tape stays straight, so that the second corner continues to form a 90-degree angle.
-Pull the 4 ft long piece of twine from Stake #2 to Stake #4, and tie the end of it to Stake #4 to create a straight line. - 18) Next, tie one end of the remaining 14-ft piece of twine to Stake #4 and the other end Stake #3.
+Pull the 5 ft long piece of twine from Stake #2 to Stake #4, and tie the end of it to Stake #4 to create a straight line. - 18) Next, tie one end of the remaining 14 ft piece of twine to Stake #4 and the other end to Stake #3.
 This should create 90-degree angles in the third and fourth corners, and you can use your speed square to confirm this.